 Compliance

-In accordance with clause 6A.17.1 of the NER, a TNSP must comply with the information disclosure requirements set out in this guideline.
+In accordance with clauses 6A.17.1 and 6A.17.2 (i) of the NER, a TNSP must comply with the information disclosure requirements set out in this guideline.

 Accounting principles and policies

 If requested by the AER, a TNSP must give us full and detailed documentation of the regulatory accounting principles and policies adopted.
 This information must be provided in a way that ensures we understand the required regulatory information and can make comparisons over time.